 Internal joinery and kitchen fittings

 Repair category 1

-Notes No significant defects evident.
+Notes Sealant splitting around kitchen worktops.

 Chimney breasts and fireplaces

 Repair category 1

 Notes No significant defects evident.
+A multi fuel stove has been installed within the lounge.
+It is assumed that the installation complies with the Building Standards.

 Internal decorations

 Repair category 1

-Notes No significant defects evident.
+Notes General wear and tear marks observed.

 Cellars

 Repair category -

-Notes N/A
+Notes None.

 Electricity

 Repair category 2

-Notes The electrical fuse box is of an older style.
+Notes Loose double socket in lounge and rear right-hand bedroom light does not operate.
+The seller has advised in writing that this will be attended to prior to sale.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
-Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
+Further advice will be available from a qualified NICEIC/SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.

 Gas

 Repair category 1

-Notes Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
+Notes No significant defects evident.
+Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year

+by a Gas Safe registered contractor.
 It is assumed that gas appliances comply with relevant regulations.

 Water, plumbing and bathroom fittings

 Repair category 1

 Notes No significant defects evident.
+Ongoing maintenance should be anticipated to the sealant and grouting around sanitary fittings.
+Failure to seals can result in dampness/decay within hidden areas of the property.

-Heating and hot water Repair category 1 Notes The boiler is of a modern installation but there it is always good practice to have the heating system checked immediately upon entry by a suitably qualified contractor.
+Heating and hot water Repair category 1 Notes No significant defects evident.
 It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.
+It is assumed that the central heating system has been properly installed and maintained to meet with all relevant regulations, particularly in respect of flue and ventilation requirements.
+Boilers and central heating systems should be tested and serviced by a Gas Safe registered engineer on an annual basis to ensure their safe and efficient operation.